apodgorny/gptfy/README.md

 ### Initialization
 To create an instance of `Model`, the following parameters are required:

-- `model` (dict): A dictionary containing model details such as model name, prices, and token limits.
+- `model` (dict): A defined in module dictionary containing model details such as model name, prices, and token limits.
 - `conversation` (Conversation): A reference to the associated `Conversation` instance.
 - `api_key` (str): The API key for OpenAI's services.
 - `temperature` (float): Optional.
 The temperature setting for the model's responses.

 ### Methods
-- `name()`: Returns the name of the model.
+- `name`: The name property of the model.
 - `get_usage()`: Retrieves the current usage statistics, including costs.
 - `unwind()`: Removes the last message from the conversation if it is not from the system.
 - `start(instructions)`: Starts the model with the provided instructions.